krychuq1/nodejs_summer_exam/README.md

 3. Run docker-compose up (in Windows PowerShell - if Windows OS)
 4. The application will be accessible through browser

-Front-End

-1. run npm install in the angular folder
-2. run ng serve to start the front-end(remember to be in angular folder)

 MongoDb
 1. In order to run application in dev env you have to start MongoDB locally

 Backend